Vyral/nate-martinez-recruiting/_posts/2019-02-19-how-tracking-your-leads-can-save-you-money.md

 At the end of the day, we know exactly where all our leads are coming from. **I challenge you to start tracking each and every one of your own leads so that you can identify which sources are worth investing in.**

-If you have any questions about lead-tracking, feel free to reach out to me.
+If you have any questions about lead tracking, feel free to reach out to me.
 I’d be happy to speak with you.